avinash201199/Hacktoberfest-Guide/Resume/README.md

 # Resume Collection.

-### How to add ? 	:trollface:
+### How to add ? 	🤩

-* Add your resume with file name as yours
+* Add your resume and the file name should be your full name.